Bias-Voltage-Induced Topological Phase Transition in Finite Size Quantum Spin Hall Systems in the Presence of a Transverse Electric Field: Results and discussion

-Our calculations present another evidence that employing a transverse electric field could make the QSHE regime strong in QWRs.
-It is found for a QWR with a given width, gate and bias voltages, which is in the trivial state, it means that spin current is not helical.
-By application of the transverse electric field and gradual increase of intensity of it, a phase transition happens from trivial to topological, indicates spin current is helical.
+Our calculations present another evidence that applying a transverse electric field could make the QSHE regime strong in QWRs.
+It is found for a QWR with a given width, gate and bias voltages, which is in the trivial state, it means that the spin current is not helical.
+By application of a transverse electric field and gradual increasing, a phase transition happens from trivial to topological that indicates spin current is helical.
 In Fig.~\ref{fig:8}(a,b), the band and spin current of electron for 200~nm-QWR in gate voltage 0.3 mV and bias voltage 0.1 mV, are depicted in various transverse electric fields.
-We observed that there are no more helical spin currents in zero electric fields but in the presence of an electric field of magnitude $0.02\times 10^6~\frac{V}{m}$, a helical spin current exists that shows a topological state.
+We observe that the helical spin currents no longer exist in zero electric fields, but in the presence of an electric field of magnitude $0.02\times 10^6~\frac{V}{m}$, a helical spin current occurs that shows a topological state.